curioushiva/Tic-Tac-Toe/README.md

 ## Game Link

-You can access the game [Curiosity - Tic Tac Toe ](https://www.curiosityplay.in/tictactoe) from here
+You can access the game [Tic Tac Toe ](https://mycuriosity.netlify.app/tictactoe/) from here
   \
   \
 (Feel free to explore the code and contribute!)